 Mobile advertising on Facebook makes up almost 90% of the company’s ad revenue.
 However, mobile advertising isn’t the only method that you should try.

-Usually, your target audience spends time on both platforms, so you cannot determine which platform is ideal for you based only on audience size.
+Usually, your target users/audience spends time on both Google and facebook ad/Online advertising platform, so you cannot determine which platform is ideal for you based only on audience’s size.

-So, ask yourself, how active is your target audience on these networks?
-And is your product oriented towards search or social?
+So, ask yourself, how is your target audience effective on these networks?
+And is your product oriented towards Google search or social?

 Even if Google gets six billion searches per day, it doesn’t help you if no one is looking for your product there.